 To a great extent, the roles we occupy are voluntary.
 I have little control over the fact that I am someone's son, but I could certainly quit my job and no longer conduct research.
 I could also reorder my priorities, making one role more important and another less important.
 So, even where I do not have complete choice over the roles that form my identity, I have considerable choice in how I arrange my priorities.

 This choice entails some responsibility.
-Suppose I make "blogger" more important than any other role and that this results in my neglecting other areas to the point where it begins to interfere with my functioning and/or happiness.
+Suppose I make "blogger" more important than any other role and that this results in my neglecting other areas to the point where it begins to interfere with my happiness.
 I become hypersensitive to any criticism of my blogging ability and devote so much energy into it that there is little left for the other roles.
-Observers would be hard pressed to conclude that my troubles were not my fault.
+Observers would be hard pressed to conclude that my troubles were not my fault, at least to some degree.
 They would be my fault because this was my constructed identity.
 Simply put, I would have done this to myself.

 How central a Christian makes "Christian" among their various roles can tell us a great deal about them.
 If Christians respond excessively to criticism of their religious beliefs, we can bet that it is because they have made Christianity too central a part of their identity.
 When perceived criticism of a role leads one to issue death threats to the person or persons determined to be the source of the threat, you better believe that the role has become way too central!